What are the career opportunities for graduates of the program?

 Are there study abroad opportunities?

 Among the Center’s most exciting opportunities are our study abroad options, typically offered as summer courses.
-These courses give students the unparalleled experience of visiting a country and learning about it from local leaders, citizens and experts in the field.
+These courses give students the unparalleled experience of visiting a country and learning about it from local leaders, citizens, and experts in the field.
 In recent years, we have offered courses with components in Israel, India, Mexico, and Western Europe.
-This summer we have a course planned in China.
-Please click here to see more.

 Where is the program located?